When drinking yerba mate, what is the main difference between the "traditional" method and other methods?

 It does not interfere with sleep cycles.
 In fact, it has a tendency to balance the cycles, inducing more REM sleep when necessary, or increases the amount of time spent in delta states.
 Many people say they require less sleep when using yerba mate because they experience a deeper, more relaxing sleep.

-No. It is a wonderful substitute for those who are trying to kick the caffeine or alcohol habit.
+No, yerba mate, is not addictive and in fact, it is a wonderful substitute for those who are trying to leave the caffeine or alcohol habit.

 Hand wash in hot water.
-If the holes become clogged you may clean them with an old toothbrush, a straight pin or one of our straw cleaners available in our catalog.
+If the holes are clogged, you may clean them with an old toothbrush, a straight pin or one of our straw cleaners available in our catalog.

-We are unable to establish this for each gourd.
-Our gourds vary in size since they are 100% natural.
-You must remember that no 2 gourds are identical in size.
+An average gourd will hold 2oz of dried yerba.
+Since all our gourds are 100% natural, you will not find two gourds with an identical size, therefore it is difficult to establish a specific amount for each gourd.
 Most of our gourds can be found in small, medium, and large sizes.
-An "average" gourd will hold 2oz of dried yerba.
-The approximate size of the gourd can be found toward the bottom of the page for each specific gourd.
+The approximate size of the gourd can be found toward the bottom of each gourd listing.
 If you have a specific size in mind, you may request that by adding a note in the comment section of your order.
 We will do our best to accommodate you with the proper size.